 This project seeks to identify neural changes that occur in adults with mild cognitive impairment (MCI) after engagement in computerized cognitive training.
 Individuals with MCI are at high risk for Alzheimer’s disease (AD).
 Understanding how cognitive training can protect cognitive function in MCI can contribute to the development of effective interventions to delay AD in individuals at risk, thereby reducing the significant morbidity and health care costs associated with AD.

-Here are some examples of computerized cognitive training paradigms used in different populations.
-All of these training paradigms emphasize response time to visual stimuli.
+Below are several examples of computerized cognitive training paradigms we use to better understand changes in brain and cognitive aging across older adulthood.
+All of these training paradigms target speed of processing of visual stimuli.

 (P. Ren, 2015)